 Mitigating Risks for Tailings Dams with Microseismic Technology

-This article originally ran in International Water Power & Dam Construction magazine.
+This article was originally published in International Water Power & Dam Construction magazine.

 The monitoring of dam safety, including identifying and minimizing geotechnical risks, is a challenge faced by geotechnical engineers, especially in the mining and water supply industries.
 Microseismic technology provides a continuous solution for the monitoring of geotechnical structures.

 Tailings dams are some of the most challenging structures for geotechnical engineers to manage due to the following:

 - A dam’s body construction is often built with residual materials from mining operations